-- For services this represents the removal of the employer pension contributions made by the authority as allowed by statute and the replacement with current service costs and past service costs. - For Financing and investment income and expenditure - the net interest on the defined benefit liability is charged to the CIES.
+- · For services this represents the removal of the employer pension contributions made by the authority as allowed by statute and the replacement with current service costs and past service costs. - expenditure the net interest on the defined benefit liability is charged to the CIES.